-West Philadelphia-based artist Raúl José Romero’s exhibition Onomonopoetics of a Puerto Rican Landscape sparks a quest exploring how people in Miami connect back to their homeland, and in the case of the artist, Puerto Rico.
-In the installation, sound sculptures installed on Locust Projects’ exterior will create an acoustic ecology using his field recordings of the coqui, a small iconic frog native to Puerto Rico, el Coquí is an onomatopoeia named by the Tainos indigenous peoples of Puerto Rico.
+Onomonopoetics of a Puerto Rican Landscape explores how people in Miami connect back to their homeland, in the case of the artist, Puerto Rico.
+Romero creates an acoustic ecology using his field recordings of the coqui, a small iconic frog native to Puerto Rico.
+The word “coqui” is an onomatopoeia named by the Tainos indigenous peoples of Puerto Rico.
 The distinct sound will be transmitted alongside the everyday urban sounds onsite at Locust Projects and throughout Miami, creating an augmented soundscape.

 Onomonopoetics of a Latino Landscape has been awarded $5,000 from the Velocity Fund Grant, an Andy Warhol Foundation regional regranting program grant for its iteration in Philadelphia and a NALAC Fund for the Arts (NFA) grant.